osg-htc/networking/docs/perfsonar/faq.md

 * **perfSONAR services: ntp** is failing

-This indicates that NTP service is not running correctly on your toolkit instance, please note that NTP is critical service.
-Some things to check include your perfSONAR NTP configuration (see http://docs.perfsonar.net/manage_ntp.html )  If NTP is configured it is possible you could have a firewall issue:  port 123 UDP must be open.
-There is debugging information available on Google (e.g., https://support.ntp.org/bin/view/Support/TroubleshootingNTP )
+This indicates that NTP service is not running correctly on your toolkit instance, **please note that NTP is critical service**.
+Some things to check include your perfSONAR NTP configuration (see http://docs.perfsonar.net/manage_ntp.html )  If NTP is correctly configured, it is possible you could have a firewall issue:  **port 123 UDP must be open**.
+There is NTP debugging information available on Google (e.g., https://support.ntp.org/bin/view/Support/TroubleshootingNTP ).
+If you still have problems, please open a support ticket (see below).

 * **perfSONAR services: regular testing/pscheduler** is failing